Healthy Meal Ideas and Recipes

 lentil/sweet potato burgers

-poyke stew soups
+poike stew soups

 homemade sourdough bread

-sprouted wheat/buckwheat bread
+sprouted spelt/buckwheat bread

-Dessert/snack: dehydrated sweet potato chips
+dehydrated sweet potato chips

 nut milk